DataJuggler/RandomDataImporter/README.md

 I am building a random story generator, and I needed some data to go with my random data for people and addresses.

-Sorry the paths are hard coded, I will try and make them a relative path if I can.
+The paths are no longer relative.